jaehughes/IDPDocs/docs/assesment.md

 * Major decisions made during the project should be reviewed and comment made on their correctness.
-* Team management aspects of the project – not a narrative describing how you did the work on a day to day basis, but the managment structure used and a discussion of how well this worked.
+* Team management aspects of the project – not a narrative describing how you did the work on a day to day basis, but the management structure used and a discussion of how well this worked.
-* Discussion of how the robot performed in the competition - what went well what didn't.
+* Discussion of how the robot performed in the competition, what went well what didn't and how you meet the task specification.
 What would you differently next time?
+* Short discussion on what changes would be needed to produce the robots on mass, and how production would scale.

-The final report should be submitted on Moodle.
+The final report must be submitted as a pdf, must not exceed two pages and should be submitted on Moodle.
 Each student should submit their own report.